 Course Content: The course offers students an opportunity to experience a range of drama forms in a fun and thought-provoking atmosphere.
-It is a building block for NCEA Drama.
+Students will work in groups throughout the course to develop their team building and leadership skills whilst creating and performing.
+Year 9 Drama is a building block for NCEA Drama.

-Assessment: Students will be assessed at the end of each unit in two ways: through performance, and on your ability to reflect and refine your work as you go.
+Assessment: Students will be assessed at the end of each unit in two ways: through performance, and on their ability to reflect and refine their work as they go.
 Script: Reading performance text for understanding, integrating performance techniques and staging conventions.